SirakMario/Restaurant_Finder/README.md

 #  Project Structure
 ![folder_structure](https://github.com/geotech-programming-project/restaurante-finder-final/blob/main/file_structure.png)
-The project folder consists of folders and python scripts that are required for the functionality of the website.
-The function of each folder is explained below. vital scripts in certain folders are also explained underneath their parent folders below.
+The project folder consists of folders and python scripts that are required for the functionality of the website.The folders required for running the django code are found in the **app folder** of the repository.
+The function of each django folder is explained below. vital scripts in certain folders are also explained underneath their parent folders below.

 ### accounts: